 Living on campus opens up a new world of opportunities for fun, personal growth and leadership development.
-NCMC offers on-campus living facilities for both men (Ellsworth Hall) and women (Selby Hall).
-A full-service meal plan is part of the housing agreement.
-Students' rooms feature bunk beds, wardrobe, sink, mirror, dresser and desk.
-High speed wireless Internet access and expanded basic cable are provided in each room.
-NCMC's residence halls include handicapped accessible rooms, 24-hour computer labs, a common area land line for local/calling card calls and 9-1-1 calls, a laundry area, TV in the lobby, mailboxes, vending machines and easy access to parking.
-There are many advantages for students living on-
+NCMC offers on-campus living facilities for both men (Ellsworth Hall) and women (Selby Hall), as well as apartment-style living in Anchor I and Anchor II (Pirate Plaza).
+Meal plans are a part of the housing agreement.
+Students' rooms in Selby and Ellsworth feature bunk beds, wardrobe, sink, mirror, dresser and desk.
+High speed wireless Internet access is also provided in each room.
+In the common areas of Selby and Ellsworth, there are 24-hour computer labs, a laundry area, TV in the lobby, mailboxes, vending machines and easy access to parking.

+In each apartment, there are 8 individual bedrooms, two bathrooms with four sinks, 2 washers/dryers, and a shared kitchen and furnished living room.
 There are many advantages for students living oncampus, including access and academic success!
 Research shows that students who live on-campus are more likely to achieve a higher grade point average and complete their degree program than those students who live off campus.
 Dozens of clubs and organizations are available for leadership and fun, plus exciting campus activities and intercollegiate sports are close at hand.
 NCMC's housing facilities are supervised by the Director of Residence Life, Residence Hall Coordinators and Resident Assistants (RAs).
 RAs are students who live in the residence halls and assist with community building and management of the halls.
 For more information on RA positions, contact the Director of Residence Life.

-Research has shown that maturation compatibility is a significant factor in the normal operation of campus housing and can complement the academic experience when there is not a significant age range.
-In addition, oversight, policies, and activities are planned to meet the general needs of the traditional college-age student.
-As a result, applicants beyond the range of 17-23 are encouraged to carefully consider "fit" before living in oncampus housing.
+Oversight, policies, and activities are planned to meet the general needs of the traditional college-age student.
+As a result, applicants beyond the range of 17-23 are encouraged to carefully consider "fit" before living in on-campus housing.

 Housing is assigned on a first-come, first-served basis, and early confirmation of arrangements is encouraged.
+Priority for placement in Pirate Plaza will be given to returning residential students.
 A housing application form accompanied by the required deposit should be submitted to the Office of Residence Life.

 Students under the age of 18 must meet with the Vice President of Student Affairs prior to placement in college housing.
 Parent(s) or legal guardian must be in attendance unless the student is an emancipated minor.
 Students living on-campus are required to abide by college rules and the Student Code of Conduct.
 See the Residence Life Contract Terms and Conditions for additional guidelines.
-Visit the NCMC website

-(http://www.ncmissouri.edu) for current room and board rates, an application form, vaccination guidelines and more information on housing, or contact Student Affairs at
+Visit the NCMC website for current room and board rates, an application form, vaccination guidelines and more information on housing, or contact Student Affairs at 660-359-3948 ext.

-660-359-3948 ext.
 1418 or 1412.